 Since its makeover in 2018, the Capital One® Savor® Cash Rewards Credit Card has made waves as a top pick for cash back dining rewards, and as one of the few cards to offer entertainment rewards.
-And, with the addition of cardholder extras, like 2019’s Postmates credit, Capital One seems invested in keeping the card a relevant contender in the rewards market.
+The recent improvements suggest Capital One seems invested in keeping the card a relevant contender in the rewards market.

 Given the many perks of the Savor® cards, it makes sense that most approved applicants fall firmly into the good and excellent credit categories.
 But, as we’ve seen, credit score alone isn’t a perfect indicator of whether you’ll be approved for the Capital One® Savor® Cash Rewards Credit Card or Capital One® SavorOne® Cash Rewards Credit Card.

 If you’re concerned about your approval chances but are still interested in opening a Savor® card, then you may want to fill out a Capital One pre-qualification application.
 Pre-qualification uses a soft credit check that won’t hurt your credit, and it can give you an idea of which Capital One cards best fit your qualifications.

 Keep in mind that pre-qualifying for a particular card won’t guarantee your approval if you officially apply.
 A number of factors, including your income and existing cards, can impact your approval.

 Similarly, not being pre-approved for a given card doesn’t guarantee you’ll be rejected for that card if you fill out an application.
 However, it can be a strong indicator that you won’t be approved, so you may want to consider evaluating your credit reports and fixing any potential issues before applying.